iahuang/iahuang/README.md

 ## Hi, my name is Ian Huang 👋

-I'm a second-year computer science student at the University of Toronto.
+I'm a third-year computer science student at the University of Toronto and software engineer at [Kortex](https://kortex.co).

 ### About
 - **Languages:** Python, Javascript/Typescript, Java/C#, C/C++